joerichsen/smart_form/README.md

 * field definitions and validations in the same spot
 * working with nested data is a breeze
-* non-trivial mappings between source data and the form data is supported
+* non-trivial mappings between source data and the form data are supported
 * partial validation

 ## Example